grunt-gallery/grunt-digital-audit/web-servers.md

 ---
 # Web Servers

-grunt uses [DreamHost](https://www.dreamhost.com/) for hosting grunt.ca and various project websites, and [Whirl-i-gig](https://www.collectiveaccess.org/services/) for hosting the archive site.
+grunt primarily uses [DreamHost](https://www.dreamhost.com/) for hosting grunt.ca and various other project websites.

+[Whirl-i-gig](https://www.collectiveaccess.org/services/) hosts the archive site in a flexible and custom-built cloud environment.

 Many of grunt's websites use [WordPress](https://wordpress.org/) as a CMS, while the [archive site](https://archives.grunt.ca/) uses [CollectiveAccess](https://www.collectiveaccess.org/) as a CMS.